Guarding Fashion Brilliance: How NBR Safeguards Your Brand’s Distinctiveness

 But what if your pattern isn’t inherently distinctive?
 Fear not, for all hope is not lost.
 You can show that your pattern has acquired distinctiveness through time and its use in the market, it just takes time and perseverance to do this.
 Essentially, if you’ve been flaunting your pattern around long enough for consumers to associate it with your brand, you’re on the right track.

 However, tread carefully when using symbols like flags or emblems.
-While they may add flair to your designs, using them without proper authorization could land you in hot water.
+While they may add flair to your designs, using them without proper authorisation could land you in hot water.
 The Union Flag, for instance, is off-limits unless you’re using a stylised version that won’t cause confusion or offense.

 Fashion brands often try to prove the distinctiveness of their marks by showcasing media coverage.
 For instance, ‘Manolo Blahnik’ successfully argued that the exposure of their ‘Hangisi’ shoe in the ‘Sex and the City’ movie helped it gain distinctiveness.
 Despite efforts to prove exposure through catalogues, ads, and media coverage, the evidence presented lacked specificity for the General Court.
 Even though magazines like Marie-Claire and Vogue featured ads with the contested mark, the court deemed the distribution insufficient to reach a significant portion of the relevant public.